 The Tellus mobile app can be installed on just about any smartphone, so it supports care agencies taking a BYOD approach.
 But Tellus encourages clients to consider corporate-owned devices, and more specifically, to consider Samsung smartphones.

 “With our app, all the information is encrypted while it’s on the device and in transit, but with corporate-owned devices, agencies can add a mobile device management (MDM) application, so they can lock or erase phones if they’re lost or stolen.
 Agencies can also control what apps are on the device, which helps ensure their caregivers’ time is spent delivering care and not getting distracted.”

 Timiney acknowledges providing smartphones might be a financial burden for smaller agencies.
 That’s why Tellus has partnered with Samsung and Mobility CG to offer a bundled EVV solution including a Samsung smartphone, the Tellus EVV solution, a cellular data plan and other benefits for personal care agencies.

 Samsung’s diverse device portfolio makes it easy for agencies to find the right device for their unique needs and budget.
-All devices are HIPAA-ready and secured by the built-in Samsung Knox platform.
+All devices are secured by the built-in Samsung Knox platform.
 Larger agencies that want added security can add on Samsung’s MDM solution, Knox Manage.